• Skip to main content

 Boating: Hand-carry and electric motorized vessels are permitted on the lakes at Island Acres, Corn Lake, Connected Lakes, and Fruita.
 Another state park, Highline Lake, is located nearby in Fruita.

 Camping: Year-round at Island Acres Section in Debeque Canyon and Fruita Section.
-Sites include picnic tables, bbq grills, and campfire rings.
-Group camping available in Fruita Section.
+Sites include picnic tables, BBQ grills, and campfire rings.
+Group camping is available in the Fruita Section.

 Read about the camping near Grand Junction, around Mesa County.